Electric Service Disconnections Resume April 15

-Stoughton Utilities is advising electric and water customers who are behind on their bills to immediately pay any delinquent balances, or enter into a deferred payment agreement if unable to pay in full.
+Stoughton Utilities is advising customers who are behind on their bills to promptly pay any delinquent balances, or to contact us to discuss a deferred payment agreement if unable to pay in full.
 Service disconnections will resume in April, so customers should begin planning now how they will address any unpaid bills.

 Wisconsin’s Winter Emergency Period, often referred to as the moratorium on residential service disconnection, ends April 15.
-After that date, utilities statewide may begin to disconnect service to customers who are past due on payment of their electric bills for any period of time, including the winter months.
-Stoughton Utilities will disconnect all accounts with severely delinquent balances on April 24.
+Electric and water service disconnections can resume on or after that date.
+Stoughton Utilities will disconnect all accounts with severely delinquent balances on Wednesday, April 21.